 Students interested in majoring or minoring in Religious Studies can find more information here.
 Double majors in Classics and Religious Studies can double-count up to 15 units (15 credit hours) in shared coursework.

-Greek is a foreign language major, with focus on developing the skill to read Ancient Greek fluently.
+Greek is a foreign language major, with a focus on developing the skill to read Ancient Greek fluently.
 Greek majors gain facility in reading a number of Ancient Greek authors in their original language, and build a broad base of familiarity with ancient literature and culture.

 Latin is a foreign language major, with focus on developing the skill to read Latin fluently.
 Latin majors gain facility in reading a number of Latin authors in their original language, and build a broad base of familiarity with ancient literature and culture.

 Latin is a foreign language minor focusing on reading courses at the 4xx level.
 Students have the pleasure of learning about Roman culture and literature by reading selections of works composed in Latin.
 Specific requirements can be found here.

 The minor in New Testament Language and Literature provides students with a multidisciplinary study of New Testament texts in their historical contexts.
 Students learn to read the New Testament in the original language of ancient Greek, while satisfying University language requirements.
 Specific requirements can be found here.

 For the specific requirements for each of these degrees, please see the Degree Requirements page.